 The School of the Art Institute of Chicago (SAIC).
 She then transferred to complete her BFA at The Theatre School at DePaul University with a concentration in scenic design and scenic painting.

 Shortly after college, she entered the world of Chicago storefront and since then has worked on over 50 productions in small spaces around the city in addition to many other larger shows including productions at multiple Universities.
 Lauren spent 5 years as a free-lance designer and painter before returning to school.

-In 2017 she completed her studies at Northwestern University's Graduate School and earned her MFA in set and costume design.
+In 2017 she completed her coursework at Northwestern University's School of Communication Graduate School and earned her MFA in set and costume design.

-"In a world where you can be anything, be yourself; your best self."
+"In a world where you can be anything, be yourself."